Back to app

 Identify drivers and riders by helmet paint.

-When a driver or rider is in a helmet, their face is hidden and their number may be on the car, not on them.
-Helmet-paint recognition identifies people by the design of their helmet — the one thing that's visible lap after lap — and groups every shot of that helmet together.
+When a driver or rider is wearing a helmet, two things go missing at once: their face is hidden behind a visor, and their number is often on the car or bike, not on them.
+Helmet-paint recognition solves this by identifying people by the design painted on their helmet — the one thing that stays visible lap after lap — and groups every shot of that helmet together.
+Beta Web Studio

 Turn it on